Yetidancer/check_it/README.md

 ## Setup

-In this activity, you model a Stack as a stack of index cards.
+In this activity, you will model a Stack as a stack of index cards.

 Start by creating 6 index cards with the following characters: